 Grammy nominated recording artist, song writer, producer and performing musician.

 From his breakthrough work with Bay Area stalwarts, Hush, to his dramatic leap to international renowned with ´3´ featuring Keith Emerson & Carl Palmer, to his performances with the legendary Ambrosia, combined with his long running project - Alliance, with members of Boston, Sammy Hagar and Night Ranger, to the December People, along with his consistent rise as a much in demand record producer, purveyor of the low end and songwriter with the Greg Kihn Band, the music never stops.
-Most recently he's the heart and soul behind the new 3.2 album, the long awaited follow up album to 3's 'The Power of Three', which features contributions from Keith Emerson.
+He's the heart and soul behind the new 3.2 albums, the long awaited follow ups to 3's 'The Power of Three', which features contributions from Keith Emerson.
+And now joins Ian Crichton, from Canada's SAGA and the UK's metal masters SAXON, drummer The Nigel Glockler in their band Six By SiX.
+It's gonna be big!
 Proving again that there is never a dull moment in Robert´s world.

 The Debut Release

 Six By Six, the eponymously named debut recording from the new band, featuring the founder of SAGA, guitarist Ian Crichton, 'The' Nigel Glockler, powerhouse drummer for British metal masters SAXON, and vocalist and multi-instrumentalist Robert Berry from 3 and Alliance arrives August 19.
 Keep your ears open.

 Robert Berry’s 3.2 - Alive at ProgStock Double CD and DVD is here!